FedericoGarciaGarcia/SeamCarvingMultiscaleEnergyFunction/readme.md

 pip install opencv-contrib-python
 ```

+The file *seamCarving.py* includes all the necessary functions for Seam Carving.

 ### Examples

-Four example files are provided, with a folder with images.
+Four example files are provided with a folder with images.
 They can be run directly without arguments:

 ```
 python code\example.py
 ```

-* **exampleIncrease.py**:
+After each execution, a window is shown with the results.

+* **exampleEnlarge.py**: Enlarges an image horizontally by 50% using the standard energy function.
+* **exampleReduce.py**: Reduces an image horizontally by 50% using the standard energy function and the multiscale energy function.
+* **exampleMask.py**: Reduces an image horizontally by 50% using the standard energy function.
+A mask is applied to remove and to protect pixels.
+* **exampleMask.py**: Reduces an image horizontally by 50% using the standard energy function.
+A mask is applied to remove and to protect pixels.

 ## Authors